Imperial Oil Limited research snapshot

 Munger risk inversion

-The thesis fails if crude prices fall, WCS differentials widen, refinery outages recur, carbon rules or reclamation costs rise, capital projects disappoint, returns exceed sustainable cash flow, or minority shareholders face unfavorable controlled-company tradeoffs.
+The thesis fails if crude prices fall, WCS differentials widen, refinery outages recur, carbon rules or reclamation costs rise, capital projects disappoint, returns exceed sustainable cash flow, the premium to analyst targets corrects, or minority shareholders face unfavorable controlled-company tradeoffs.

 Management

-Management is focused on operational reliability, efficiency, capital investment, dividends, and repurchases.
+Management is focused on operational reliability, efficiency, capital investment, dividends, and repurchases, and plans to accelerate the renewed buyback.
 The key question is whether that discipline holds through lower commodity prices and whether related-party governance remains aligned with minority holders.

 Industry trend